Do You Need A Knee MRI or Knee Doctor After An Injury?

 To recover from the injury faster, you will want to minimize any stress to the injured limb (extra workouts etc. should be avoided).

 Rest, ice, and elevation will take away swelling quickly.
 NSAIDs can also provide some temporarily help with inflammation (although long-term use is not recommended).
+We reccomend natural supplements that are reccomended by orthopedic doctors.

 Stretching (that doesn’t cause pain) and foam rolling can soften up surrounding tissue and reduce the stress on injured areas.
+This is called myofacial release and has some good science behind it.

 Questions about knee injuries?